tfriman/knative-introduction/CONTRIBUTING.md

-# Contributing to PROJECT
+# Contributing to knative-introduction

-You want to contribute to PROJECT?
+You want to contribute to knative-introduction?
 Welcome!
 Please read this document to understand what you can do:
  * [Help Others](#help-others)
  * [Analyze Issues](#analyze-issues)
  * [Report an Issue](#report-an-issue)